-- Teacher Candidate is introduced as an additional classroom teacher and works alongside the CT so the students view them as a team from beginning. - Teacher Candidate completes targeted observations of the classroom, taking notes on teacher "moves" and student responses and interactions.
+- Teacher Candidate is introduced as an additional classroom teacher and works alongside the CT so the students view them as a team from beginning. - Teacher Candidate completes targeted observations of the classroom including any other teachers in the same subject area, taking notes on teacher "moves" and student responses and interactions.

-Weeks 2 - 3: (approx. 20 - 45 minutes of period)
+Weeks 2-3: (approx. 20-45 minutes of period)

-• Teacher Candidate has a basic role in the class, e.g., takes attendance, creates seatingchart, can teach parts of the lesson which the CT has planned, and shared with the Teacher Candidate, prior to the class period, so the Teacher Candidate can thoroughly prepare.
+• Teacher Candidate has a basic role in the class, e.g., takes attendance, creates seating chart, can teach parts of the lesson which the CT has planned, and shared with the Teacher Candidate, prior to the class period, so the Teacher Candidate can thoroughly prepare.